VortexSdk/vortex/sys/README.md

 # VortexSys
-A low-level Linux-only library that contains the syscall wrappers.
+A low-level Linux-only library that contains OS utilities.